 In the meantime, Proof Central 1.
 0 and 1. x, y, z continue to build on their strengths.
 Nearly 700, 000 journal articles have come back twice as quick as PDF proofs used to.
 Over 90% of authors have favoured Proof Central over PDF proofing when given the option to do it either way, consistently, for four years now.

 Nearly 700, 000 proofs have returned twice as quick as PDFs used to.

-Proof Central saves publishers a lot of money, spares them from having to transfer PDF comments and annotations manually; equally from having to face irate authors because a new error got introduced while transferring PDF annotations into the manuscript.
+Proof Central has saved publishers a lot of money, has spared them from having to transfer PDF annotations manually; equally from having to face irate authors because a new error got introduced while transferring PDF annotations into the application file.

-Every edit, comment, query and response in Proof Central is recorded by time, actor and nature of change in an Edit Summary, which then becomes a table of contents of sorts to navigate through the edit points in the manuscript.
-This valuable record is archived, analysed, databased, secured and cloud-hosted by TNQ.
+Every edit, comment, query and response in Proof Central is recorded by time, actor and nature of change in an Edit Log, which then becomes a table of contents of sorts to navigate through the edit points in the manuscript.
+This valuable record is archived, analysed, databased, secured and cloud-hosted.
+Request demo.
+See Presentation.